liongkj/cheminventory_helper/readme.md

 4. "Load unpacked" and select the folder you git cloned in step 1.

-Follow the steps here to load the extension locally.
+If instructions unclear, please follow the official steps here from google.

 [Steps](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)